Invariants

 #[cfg(feature = "phink")]

-• Function Naming: Begin with “phink_” to indicate the purpose and correlation to fuzz testing.
+: Marks the function as an executable entry defined by the ink! framework.- Function Naming: Begin with “phink_” to indicate the purpose and correlation to fuzz testing.

-Creating Invariants with LLM
+Creating invariants with LLM

 Large Language Models (LLMs) offer a good (lazy, yes…) approach to generate invariants by interpreting the logic and identifying properties from the contract code.
 Here is an example prompt system you could use to generate a base of invariants

-System Prompt
+System prompt

 You are provided with Rust files containing an ink! smart contract.
 Your task is to generate invariants, which are